One, Two, Three: Plot

 C.R.
 "Mac" MacNamara is a high-ranking executive in the Coca-Cola Company, assigned to West Berlin after a business fiasco a few years earlier in the Middle East (about which he is still bitter).
 While based in West Germany for now, Mac is angling to become head of Western European Coca-Cola Operations, based in London.
 After working on an arrangement to introduce Coke into the Soviet Union, Mac receives a call from his boss, W.P.
 Hazeltine, at Coca-Cola headquarters in Atlanta.
 Scarlett Hazeltine, the boss's hot-blooded but slightly dim 17-year-old socialite daughter, is coming to West Berlin.
-Mac is assigned the unenviable task of taking care of this young whirlwind.
+Mac is assigned the unenviable task of taking care of her.

-An expected two-week stay develops into two months, and Mac discovers just why Scarlett is so enamored of West Berlin: she surprises him by announcing that she's married to Otto Piffl, a young East German Communist with ardent anti-capitalistic views.
-When the Southern belle is confronted about her foolishness in the matter of helping him blow up anti-American "Yankee Go Home" balloons (how the couple met) she simply replies with, "Why, that ain't anti-American, it's anti-Yankee...
-And where I come from, everybody's against the Yankees ..."
+An expected two-week stay extends into two months, and Mac discovers just why Scarlett is so enamored of West Berlin: she surprises him by announcing that she's married to Otto Piffl, a young East German Communist with ardent anti-capitalistic views.
+When the Southern belle is confronted about her foolishness in the matter of helping him blow up anti-American "Yankee Go Home" balloons (how the couple met) she simply replies with, "It's not anti-American, it's anti-Yankee.
+Where I come from, everybody's against the Yankees."